harshitasoni-09/Appointment-app/README.md

-# university-final-year-project
-My University final year project made by PHP which was a Doctor's appointment complete website.
-I have gained a GPA 4 out of 4 via this project.
-It was my first project in my university life and from this, I have learned PHP, SQL, Mysql broadly.
+project made by PHP which was a Doctor's appointment complete website.

 Built with :
 - PHP